harrytruman/elk-ansible/README.md

 ### Plugins
 #### Input
 You use inputs to get data into Logstash.
-In the above Logstash config, I've setup an HTTP input on port 5055 to match Tower's HTTP log shipping method, and any messages it receives have a new field added: `tags: [ tower ]`.
+In the above Logstash config, I've setup an HTTP input on port 5055 to match AAP's HTTP log shipping method, and any messages it receives have a new field added: `tags: [ aap ]`.
 Additional inputs can be configured on other ports.
 [See the full list of input types](https://www.elastic.co/guide/en/logstash/current/input-plugins.html).

 #### Filtering
 Filters are intermediary processing devices in the Logstash pipeline.
 You can combine filters with conditionals to perform an action on an event if it meets certain criteria.
-By default, Tower ships messages in a standard syslog format with the `message` field containing JSON.
+By default, AAP ships messages in a standard JSON format with the `message` field containing all the pertinent details.
 The above filter specifies to parse the `message` field as raw JSON.
 [See the full list of plugin types](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).

 #### Output